-NAB does not guarantee any particular rate of return on NAB CPS.
+NAB does not guarantee any particular rate of return on NAB CPS II.

-6.1.4 Market price of NAB CPS and Ordinary Shares
+6.1.4 Market price of NAB CPS II and Ordinary Shares

-The market price of NAB CPS may fluctuate due to various factors, including investor perceptions, Australian and worldwide economic conditions, interest rates, movements in foreign exchange rates, movements in the market price of Ordinary Shares or senior or subordinated debt, the availability of better rates of return on other securities and factors that may affect NAB's financial performance and position.
-NAB CPS may trade at a market price below the Issue Price.
+The market price of NAB CPS II may fluctuate due to various factors, including investor perceptions, Australian and worldwide economic conditions, interest rates, movements in foreign exchange rates, impacts of regulatory change, movements in the market price of Ordinary Shares or senior or subordinated debt, the availability of better rates of return on other securities and factors that may affect NAB's financial performance and position.
+NAB CPS II may trade at a market price below the Issue Price.